drwonky/discord-challenge-6-asm-32bit/README.md

 # discord-challenge-6-asm-32bit
 One Lone Coder Discord Programming Challenge #6 in x86 32bit assembly for Linux

-The example follows in the steps of the C++ and 64bit assembly variations of the OLC challege #6.
+The example follows in the steps of the C++ and 64bit assembly variations of the OLC challenge #6.

 I ported the 64bit assembly to 32bit so I could compile it on Ideone, where they don't currently support AT&T syntax (GCC) 64bit assembly language.
 The original 64bit version was written with memory stored loop counters, but then